-The original programme of Rolfing consisted of 10 one hour sessions.
-After receiving the 10 sessions of Rolfing, people reported feeling taller and more upright, and noticed that any long term tension and pain in their bodies had gone or vastly improved.
+The original programme of Rolfing consisted of 10 one-hour sessions.
+After receiving the 10 sessions of Rolfing, people reported feeling taller and more upright and noticed that any long-term tension and pain in their bodies had gone or vastly improved.
 Some people would also experience emotional release during the sessions, due to past trauma being held in the body being released.

 The Rolf Institute was developed to train others in Dr Rolf’s approach and is based on Dr Rolf’s original programme.
 Other schools now teach variations of her original programme, but they are all grounded in her work, concepts and ideas.

-Anatomy Trains Structual Integration
+Anatomy Trains Structural Integration

 One of the schools which has become very popular worldwide is the Anatomy Trains Structural Integration (ATSI) school formally called KMI Structural Integration.
 The ATSI was developed by Rolfing practitioner Tom Myers.
 Tom Myers trained in Rolfing directly from Ida Rolf in the early 1970s and subsequently taught at the Rolf Institute for a number of years.
 It was during his time as a teacher at the Rolf Institute, that he started to see possible lines of connection through the body, via the myofascia.

 He was encouraged to write about his ideas by Leon Chaitow in the Journal of Bodywork and Movement Therapies.
 As he wrote and taught about these lines of myofascial connection, the concept evolved and he named the connections Anatomy Trains Myofascial Meridians, which eventually was shortened to Anatomy Trains.